Although there currently is no cure for the disorder, Pompe disease treatments can help to ease its symptoms.

 The symptoms of Pompe disease are caused by missing or insufficient amounts of an enzyme called acid alpha-glucosidase (GAA).
-This enzyme is needed to break down glycogen, a complex sugar molecule, into glucose, the simple sugar that our bodies use for energy.
+This enzyme is needed to break down glycogen, a complex sugar molecule, into glucose.
+Glucose is the simple sugar our bodies use for energy.
 If glycogen is not turned into glucose, it accumulates inside cells, especially muscle cells, causing muscular weakness and wasting.

 Enzyme replacement therapy